Vonage/vivid-3/docs/resources/v4-release-migration.md

-# vivid-4.0.0
+# Vivid v4.0.0 Migration Guide

-V-4 is currently scheduled for the 1st July 2024.
+Release date: 1st July 2024.
-Vivid v-4 is a small iteration, not a rewrite like the last major release.
-This is a migration guide to make the upgrade easy :)
+This document provides descriptions of the breaking changes in this release and instructions on how to prepare for them.

 ---